 Evening Small Groups

-Circle 7: meets the first Thursday night of the month at 7:00 p.m. in the Church Parlor.
+Circle 7/ Mission Matters: meets the first Thursday night of the month at 7:00 p.m. in the Church Parlor.
 We strive to follow the Presbyterian Women purpose as we nurture one another’s faith, studying the PW Horizons Bible study and remembering each other in prayer.
 We support each other as a circle of friends who love and care for each other.
 Community Missions are important to us (including coordinating the Day of Service Luncheon in the fall and sponsoring the Lydia’s Loft winter coat drive).
 All ages are welcome!
-Contact Vicki Gray email@example.com or Pat Rickert firstname.lastname@example.orgCircle 8: The women of Circle 8 vary their study from year to year, occasionally choosing the PW Horizon’s materials, but most often using outside books for discussion.
-This year’s study will be “Seamless: Understanding the Bible in One Complete Story”, by Angie Smith.
+Contact Vicki Gray email@example.com or Pat Rickert firstname.lastname@example.org

+Circle 8/ Explorations Group: The women of Circle 8 vary their study from year to year, occasionally choosing the PW Horizon’s materials, but most often using outside books for discussion.
+This year’s study will be “Short Stories by Jesus: the Enigmatic Parables by a Controversial Rabbi,” by Amy-Jill Levine.
 While study is important, the faithful friendships and fellowship we enjoy are a highlight of this group as we journey through life’s challenges and celebrations.
 Members are in a variety of roles, some in the professional world, some full-time domestic and volunteer, some with high school and college-aged children.
 We meet on the second Monday of each month, at 6:30pm, in individual homes and at the church.
-We welcome visitors and new members, and meeting locations can be found in the church bulletin or by contacting the office or Diana Merrifield at email@example.com
+We welcome visitors and new members.
+For more information contact Diana Merrifield email@example.com